Sacramento Preventive Maintenance

 - Have the chassis lubricated frequently.
 This step extends the life of the moving components of the vehicle's suspension system.

-- Have the lighting system checked frequently, including headlights, turn signals, and brake and taillights.
+- Have the lighting system checked frequently, including headlights, turn signals, and brake and taillights at every oil change.

 - Check windshield washer blades for cracks, tears and windshield contact.
 Replace them at least once a year, or sooner if streaking begins.